 In the countryside of Cisternino there are several farms as a true representation of the lodging of time as Masseria Montereale, Villa Cenci, Devitofranceschi, Masseria Costa and Masseria Montanaro.

 In Cisternino there is no shortage of popular events such as the commemoration of San Quirico and Juliet as the Patron Saint of Cisternino, where the whole country is adorned in festive decorations and rejoices with parades, band concerts and firework that take place in the first week of August, or the editions of Festival Stones sing (Festival Pietre che Cantano) or festivals such as that of the orecchiette and the one of rabbit in August and grapes in September.

 Artisans and products DOC in Cisternino

-The area is full of skilled artisans who, with their skilled hands, are able to produce beautiful objects in wood, stone, beads and baskets as well as the local cuisine is able to reproduce typical dishes such as friselle, cheese, ricotta cheese, extra virgin olive oil, wines Doc, capocollo sausage and pasta dishes like the typical orecchiette with sauce and pecorino cheese or with turnip greens and salted anchovies.
+The area is full of skilled artisans whom, with their skilled hands, are able to produce beautiful objects in wood, stone, beads, and baskets as well as the local cuisine is able to reproduce typical dishes such as friselle, cheese, ricotta cheese, extra virgin olive oil, wines Doc, capocollo sausage and pasta dishes like the typical orecchiette with sauce and pecorino cheese or with turnip greens and salted anchovies.